cmiltiadou/Follow-My-Lead/README.md

 * Initialize player 2's inputs once that 7 second timer starts. capture the first 4 key presses and stop sequence using setInterval

-* Run and function comparing Player 1 inputs to Player 2 and pass to next round or end game by using an if else statement.
+* Run a function comparing Player 1 inputs to Player 2 and pass to next round or end game by using an if else statement.

 * Allow game to restart using a restart button